-Staff and the transit partners have met to continue discussion and collaborate on the goals and targets to establish the final transit performance safety targets recommendations and will post the recommendations for public comment from October 28th to November 16th.
-In November, staff will recommend the CAMPO TCC/Executive Board adopt the final targets for incorporation into the MTP/TIP.
+Staff and the transit partners have met and continue discussion and collaboration on the goals and targets to establish the final transit performance safety targets recommendations.
+The final recommended goals will be posted for public comment from November 5 to December 7.
+At the November TCC/Executive Board meetings, staff will provide information on and recommend the TCC/Executive Board adopt the final targets for incorporation into the MTP/TIP.
 (Staff Contact: Crystal Odum)